MarchesiGabriele/blockwise_gpu_matrix_inversion/README.md

 Since matmul for non square matrix in slower, we are going to use 2 kernels.
 One for square matrix and one for rectangular ones.
 The decision of which kernel to use is decided from the host.

-## TODO:
+# TODO:
+- Assing 8 values to each thread, using for loops instead of many else if's
+- Utilize more local mem, keep 16 for both local dims + each thread doing more work

 - Transpose B ? to have coalesced reads
 - use float4
-- assign more work to each thread ??
-- usare image_2d  al posto delle matrici ??
+- use image_2d instead of matrices ??